New manager FAQs

 The HR website provides guidance on planning and carrying out a College induction, including setting out your role in ensuring that the induction meets certain requirements, which in turn means that every new member of staff has a strong start in their new role and feels part of their new team as soon as possible.

-This will depend on what you have done so far to support the employee or raise the issue with them.
-It is expected and understood that managers will meet with their staff regularly to discuss work issues and to offer advice on work related matters in an attempt to avoid issues arising.
+This will depend on what you have done to support the employee or raise the issue with them.
+It is expected and understood that managers would regularly meet with their staff to discuss work issues and offer advice on work-related matters to avoid issues.

-Where there are concerns about a member of staff’s performance or conduct that warrants closer consideration (with the exception of alleged serious or gross misconduct), you should informally discuss this with the member of staff, identify any training/development needs and make reasonable attempts to resolve any problems in an informal manner.
+Where there are concerns about a member of staff’s performance or conduct that warrants closer consideration (except for alleged serious or gross misconduct), you should informally discuss this with the member of staff, identify any training/development needs and make reasonable attempts to resolve any problems informally.
 You should also give reasonable time for improvement where relevant.
-Ideally you will address/pre-empt issues before they escalate.
+Ideally, you will address/pre-empt issues before they escalate.